dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/integrations/seo.md

 original_id: seo
 ---

-Out of the box MajorityWorld will automatically handle certain aspects of how search engines see and index your products.
+Out of the box DrikGallery will automatically handle certain aspects of how search engines see and index your products.

 ## Sitemaps